 - PEPPERIDGE FARM SUED FOR MISCLASSIFICATION OF SALES DEVELOPMENT ASSOCIATES AS IC’S. Pepperidge Farm, Inc., a manufacturer and seller of snack and bakery goods, is sued in Illinois federal district court in a class action by sales development associates (SDAs) claiming misclassification as independent contractors instead of employees in violation of the Illinois Wage Payment and Collection Act and the Illinois Minimum Wage Law.
 According to the complaint, the SDAs performed delivery, stocking, merchandising, promotional, and removal services on behalf of Pepperidge Farm at various stores within defined territories.
 The plaintiffs claim that Pepperidge Farm did not negotiate any of the terms contained in the Consignment Agreement it required SDAs to sign; SDAs are prohibited from distributing any products that are competitive with those of Pepperidge Farm, unless prior written consent is given; Pepperidge Farm reserves the right to establish sales and/or distribution goals; SDAs must provide and maintain a delivery truck and computer that meets specifications set by the company; Pepperidge Farm unilaterally dictates the amount of products the SDAs are required to deliver to each customer and determines the retail sales prices; the SDAs are required to follow a code of appearance and conduct; and the activities of the SDAs are carefully monitored for quality assurance and efficiency by Pepperidge Farm.
 Mulhern v.
 Pepperidge Farm, Inc., No. 1:16-cv-02199 (N.D.
 Ill.
 Feb.
 12, 2016).

-- FLOWERS FOODS FAILS TO WIN SUMMARY JUDGMENT IN IC MISCLASSIFICATION CLASS ACTION BY DRIVERS.
+- FLOWERS FOODS UNABLE TO PREVAIL ON SUMMARY JUDGMENT IN IC MISCLASSIFICATION CLASS ACTION BY DRIVERS.
 On February 12, 2016, a federal district court in North Carolina denied a motion for summary judgment by Flowers Foods that sought to dismiss a class action lawsuit filed against it by distributors who claim the company misclassified them as independent contractors and thereby denied them overtime under federal and state wage laws.
+Such motions can be challenging to win because the non-moving party only needs to establish the existence of a genuine dispute regarding a material fact.
 The distributors purchased distribution rights to sell and distribute food products to customers in a defined territory.
 They agreed to do so in accordance with “good industry practice,” which was defined in their Distributor Agreements as properly ordering products; keeping shelves stocked with Flowers products; keeping store shelves in good condition in conformance with a planogram; properly rotating products on a regular basis; promptly removing all stale products; meeting customer service requirements; maintaining proper service and delivery to all outlets requesting service; and maintaining all equipment in a sanitary condition and in good, safe working order.
 The distributors claim that they are required to deliver products to retailers within certain timeframes every service day; must stock products according to predetermined planograms; and can only deliver, order, and stock the products that a retailer has approved with Flowers Foods.
 According to Flowers Foods, the Distributors determine the type of product and quantity to be delivered to a particular customer, and quantity can be adjusted based upon the customers’ needs, historical sales, and other variables such as weather and holidays.
 In the course of arguing the motion, Flowers Foods acknowledged that there were issues of fact regarding the IC status of the distributors that could not be resolved on a motion for summary judgment and would have to be resolved by a jury.
 The company’s alternative argument that the distributors were exempt from overtime in any event as “outside salespersons” even if they are employees under the wage laws, was also denied; the court found that, like the question of their status as ICs, their exempt status also presented issues of fact that could only be resolved at trial.
 Rehberg v.
 Flowers Baking Company of Jamestown, LLC, No. 3:12-cv-00596-MOC-DSC (W.D.N.C.
 Feb.16, 2016).

 - FEDERAL APPEALS COURT HOLDS THAT MASSACHUSETTS WAGE LAW BARRING INDEPENDENT CONTRACTORS IS PARTIALLY PRE-EMPTED BY FEDERAL LAW GOVERNING MOTOR CARRIERS.
 FedEx has prevailed in maintaining a defense to a class action IC misclassification lawsuit brought against it by its Ground Division drivers in Massachusetts seeking damages under the Massachusetts Independent Contractor Law.
 In a lengthy decision issued by the U.S. Court of Appeals for the First Circuit, the appellate court finds that the Federal Aviation Administration Authorization Act (FAAAA) pre-empts one portion of the Massachusetts law that sets forth the test for independent contractor status of individuals providing services in that state.
 The Massachusetts law is the strictest version of a type of statute referred to as an “ABC” law requiring companies to establish three prongs of a test in order to establish the IC status of workers providing services.
 The second prong of the test, commonly called the “B” prong, requires that the company show that the services of the person classified as an IC “is performed outside the usual course of the business of the employer.”
 That prong, according to the First Circuit, constitutes a form of “regulatory interference” that the FAAAA preempts in the case of federally registered motor carriers.
 The other two prongs of the ABC test, according to the court, must still be satisfied by FedEx to establish the IC status of the drivers.
 Schwann v.
 FedEx Ground Package System, No. 15-1214 (1st Cir.
 Feb.
 22, 2016).